 Section 8.
-Powers and Duties of Local Agencies.(a) County or joint county departments of health shall administer sections 7, 8, 12, 13, 13, 14, 15 and 16 of this act in the area subject to their jurisdiction.
-The county health department or joint county departments of health may administer the continuing maintenance provisions of section 9 and the enforcement provisions of section 12 if the local agency under the jurisdiction of the county health department or joint county departments of health has relinquished its authority by resolution to the county health department or joint county departments of health.
-In all other areas, sections 7, 8, 12, 13, 13.1, 14, 15 and 16 of this act shall be administered by each municipality unless said municipality has transferred or delegated the administration of sections 7, 8, 12, 13, 13.1, 14, 15 and 16 of this act to another local agency, or is cooperating in said administration, in conformance with the act of July 12, 1972 (P.L.762, No.180), and said other local agency has accepted administration of sections 7, 8, 12, 13, 13.1, 14, 15 and 16 of this act.
+Powers and Duties of Local Agencies. (a) County or joint county departments of health shall administer sections 7, 8, 12, 13, 13.1, 14, 15 and 16 of this act in the area subject to their jurisdiction.
+The county health department or joint county departments of health may administer the continuing maintenance provisions of section 9 and the enforcement provisions of section 12 if the local agency under the jurisdiction of the county health department or joint county departments of health.
+In all other areas, sections 7, 8, 12, 13, 13.1, 14, 15 and 16 of this act shall be administered by each municipality unless said municipality has transferred or delegated the administration of sections 7, 8, 12, 13, 13.1, 14, 15 and 16 of this act to another local agency, or is cooperating in said administration of sections 7, 8, 12, 13, 13.1, 14, 15 and 16 of this act.
 Municipalities are hereby encouraged jointly to administer sections 7, 8, 12, 13, 13.1, 14, 15 and 16 of this act on a county or joint county level.
 No local agency shall voluntarily surrender administration of the provisions of this act except to another local agency pursuant to this section.